 - You should be at least 21 years old.

 - You must pass a criminal background check.

-- To adopt, you must be able to support the child financially (although financial assistance is often available).
+- To adopt, you must be able to provide for the child or children (although financial assistance is often available).

 Find out more about becoming a foster family or an adoptive family (and please note that the State of Illinois honors LGBTQI families, and that sexual orientation is not a factor in the licensing process).